Fall Spice Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

 **You may also enjoy my Pumpkin Spice soap recipe too!
 I use real pumpkin (so great for your skin), and Fall scented essential oils.
 Mmmm...

 FTC Disclosure: This article has affiliate links scattered throughout.
-If you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you!
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you!

 Ingredients for Fall Mandarin Spice Hot Process Soap: